-In addition, as a false alarm reduction heuristic, CONBRIO adds SYM_assume(expr)4 at the beginning of f in a unit test driver where expr represents possible value ranges of symbolic input variables of f (which are obtained by applying static value range analyzer [35] to an entire target program code).
-If an input value is not in the estimated range, a current test execution immediately terminates without raising any alarms and CONBRIO continues a next test execution.
-As another heuristic, CONBRIO generates unit test drivers to keep consistency between a pointer input variable to dynamically allocated memory and its size variable by figuring out such relation between input variables based on the variable names.
+In addition, as a false alarm reduction heuristic, CONBRIO adds SYM\assume(expr) at the beginning of f's extended unit where expr represents possible value ranges of symbolic input variables (which are obtained by applying a static value range analyzer [33] to an entire target program code).
+If an input value is not in the estimated range, a current test execution immediately terminates without raising any alarms and CONBRIO continues to a next test execution.
+As another heuristic, CONBRIO constructs an extended unit to keep consistency between a pointer input variable to dynamically allocated memory and its size variable by figuring out such relation between input variables based on the variable names.

-3.3.2 Calling Contexts.
-In a static call graph G(V, E) labelled with dependency of f, we define a calling context of f as a maximal call path from a predecessor node of f (saying n_1) to f as follows.
+3.3.2 Constructing Calling Contexts.
+In a static call graph G(V, E)labelled with dependency of f, we define a calling context of f as a maximal call path from a predecessor node of f to f as follows.

-DEFINITION 2.
-A calling context of $f \in V$ (saying $ctx{(f,i)}$) is a maximal call path $a^1 \rightarrow a^2 \rightarrow ... \rightarrow f$ in a static call graph G(V, E) satisfying the following conditions:
+Definition 2.
+An ith calling context of $f \in V$ (saying ctx(f, i)) is a maximal call path $a^1 \rightarrow a^2 \rightarrow \dots \rightarrow f$ in a static call graph G(V, E) satisfying the following conditions:

-- a^1 is a predecessor of f - for all a^j in $ctx{(f,i)}, p(a^j|f) \ge \tau$ - there exists no other calling context of f that contains ctx(f,i) as its sub path (i.e. ctx(f,i) is maximal).
+- $a^1$ is a predecessor of f - for all $a^j$ in ctx(f, i), $p(a^j|f) \ge \tau$ - there exists no other calling context of f that contains ctx(f, i)as its sub path (i.e., ctx(f, i) is maximal).